zhedasuiyuan/myhomepage/mysite/content/home/about.md

 +++

 # Biography
-Zhiming Hu is now a postdoctoral fellow in the Department of Electrical and Computer Engineering, University of Toronto.
+Zhiming Hu is now a postdoctoral fellow working with [Prof. Baochun Li](http://iqua.ece.toronto.edu/bli/) in the Department of Electrical and Computer Engineering, University of Toronto.
 Before he joined University of Toronto, he was a research scientist in the Institute of High Performance Computing, A*STAR, Singapore.
-Prior to that, he obtained his Doctor’s degree in the School of Computer Science and Engineering, Nanyang Technological University, Singapore and his bachelor’s degree in computer science from Zhejiang University, Hangzhou, China.
+Prior to that, he obtained his Doctor’s degree in the School of Computer Science and Engineering, Nanyang Technological University, Singapore where his advisor was [Prof. Jun Luo](http://www.ntu.edu.sg/home/junluo/).
 His research interests are broadly in computer networking and distributed systems.